mars0i/clj-agentscript1/README.md

 the web (for example), exit from the repl (Ctrl-D will do the job), and
 run:

-    lein do clean, cljsbuild once max
+    lein do clean, cljsbuild once dist

-This will put all of the files needed to be installed into a directory tree under resources/public.  "max" refers to one of the configuration options in project.clj.
-It uses the Google Closure compiler's "simple" compilation mode.
+This will put all of the files needed to be installed into a directory tree under resources/public.
+You'll need to install them on your server, with the same directory structure.  "dist" refers to one of the configuration options in project.clj.
+This configuration uses the Google Closure compiler's "simple" compilation mode.

 (The leiningen project.clj file also contains a "min" configuration that is supposed to allow fully optimized Google Closure compilation into a